RicoJia/ricojia.github.io/_posts/2022/2022-03-28-deep-learning-transformer-4-transformer-all-together.markdown

     Prediction: ['SOS', 'big', 'EOS', 'you', 're', 'SOS', 'big', 'big', 'you', 'big', 'PAD']
     ```

 - However, this is still not ready for the small test data.
 The model doesn't seem to learn the positioning of `<EOS>`  well.

-  - Translate the same
+TODO

 ## References